-By Marianne Blackthorn.
-Last Updated 11th March 2022.
+By Stephen Kane.
+Last Updated 24th August 2023.
 Have you been injured because of a cycling accident that was caused by negligence on the part of someone else?
 If so, then you could be entitled to claim compensation for your injuries.
 As long as your injury was caused by negligence on the part of another person or party, you could be entitled to claim.
-Trust our advisors to provide you with the right cycling accident solicitor to handle your cycling accident claim.
+Trust our advisors to provide you with the right solicitor to handle your claim.
 Whether the cause of your injuries was negligent driving on the part of a motorist, negligent upkeep or management of the road or something else, you could be owed a compensation payment.

-If you have been injured because of a cycling accident that was not your fault, you could be entitled to claim a compensation settlement from the person responsible.
 We offer a free personal injury claims consultation to all of our potential clients.
 Call us today to talk about your cycling accident injuries and if you are entitled to claim.
 We will estimate what your bicycle accident settlement amount in the UK could be and provide you with an excellent solicitor from our panel to handle your claim.
-Call us today on 0161 696 9685 to begin your claim.
+Call us on 0161 696 9685 to begin your bike accident claim.
 We’re looking forward to hearing from you.

 Select A Section

-- Types Of Damages A Cycle Accident Claim Can Include
+- What Types Of Damages Can A Cycle Accident Claim Include?

-- Hit And Run Bicycle And Cycling Accidents
+- Can You Claim For Hit And Run Bicycle And Cycling Accidents?

-- No Win No Fee Cycling Accident Claims
+- What Are No Win No Fee Cycling Accident Claims?

 - Useful Links